10 good ocean news stories Oceana Canada 2023 news roundup

 6) Dominica announces the first ever sperm whale marine reserve

-Late last year the Caribbean Island of Dominica announced it will create a 788-square-kilometre marine reserve with the intention of helping protect endangered sperm whales.
+Late last year the Caribbean Island of Dominica announced it will create a 788-square-kilometre marine reserve.
+The goal of this new reserve?
+To help protect endangered sperm whales.
 The population of sperm whales in this region consists of less than 300 individuals, threatened by entanglements in fishing gear, ship strikes and pollution.
-This region is important for the whales, as it encompasses a known feeding and nursery area, and aims to protect them from their known threats by limiting or eliminating these activities within the reserve’s boundaries.
+This region is important for the whales, as it encompasses a known feeding and nursery area. the new reserve aims to protect them from their known threats by limiting or eliminating these activities within the reserve’s boundaries.

 A pod of sperm whales underwater, swimming near the ocean's surface with one large sperm whale in the foreground and at least five in the background